 His progression through to ITIL Expert and PRINCE2 qualifications led to him naturally fulfil Project Manager Roles on a number of Sysop’s ITSM Consultancy assignments.
 Adam excels in leading Sysop’s Consultative way of engaging with our clients and primarily works with them to identify a road map of ITSM improvement using a mixture of Professional Services.

-Janice is the familiar and friendly voice of Sysop - leading the team that deals with all of the course administration, from preparing the course material, to booking hotels for students and handling the finances.
+Janice is the familiar and friendly voice of Sysop - leading the team that deals with all of the course administration, from preparing the course material to handling the finances.

 Her background as a retail store manager adds a very customer-focused dimension to the Sysop training services.